germannp/acbeo.ch/README.md

 The Django project folder, `acbeo`, contains the settings.
 The code is organized in two Django apps: `news` contains the front page and user management and `trainings` the tool for organizing trainings.
-Within each app `url.py` contains paths to views, which load and save models mapped to the database and render the data in templates.
+Within each app `url.py` contains paths to views, which load, manipulate, and save models mapped to the database, and render data and forms in templates.